 2008 Mary Bridge Children's Hospital & Health Center opens new pediatric care unit at Good Samaritan Hospital.

 2008 Tacoma General Hospital opens new Tacoma General Heart Hospital in L Wing.

 2010 New Tacoma General and Mary Bridge Emergency Departments and MultiCare Regional Cancer Center open in Milgard Pavilion.

 2012 MultiCare purchased Auburn Regional Medical Center from Universal Health Services.
-The sale was finalized Oct.
-1. The newly named MultiCare Auburn Medical Center became the fifth hospital in the not-for-profit MultiCare’s integrated health system, and added inpatient services to MultiCare’s already robust health care service offerings in South King County, which includes primary, specialty and urgent care, as well as emergency services.
+The newly named MultiCare Auburn Medical Center became the fifth hospital in the health system.

 2013 Two new inpatient pediatric floors open at Mary Bridge Children's Hospital.
 The new Pediatric Intensive Care Unit (PICU) and Medical Surgical Unit atop the Milgard Pavilion are part of an expansion project for women and children.

 2014 The seven-story Rainier Pavilion Expansion opens.
 The 115,929-square-foot building, part of MultiCare Tacoma General Hospital, is home to 100 private rooms for patients in the Labor & Delivery Unit, the Mother & Baby Unit, the Neonatal Intensive Care Unit and two adult inpatient floors.

 2014 MultiCare announces the formation of its Accountable Care Organization, MultiCare Connected Care LLC.

 2015 MultiCare begins to offer online doctor visits and launches MultiCare eCare, a new online diagnosis tool developed by Zipnosis.